Nigeria's Lagos set to turn vast trash into scarce power

 The equation is simple.
-In one day Africa's sprawling metropolis of up to 21 million people, according to official estimates, produces more than 10,000 metric tons (11,023 tons) of waste.
+In one day Africa's sprawling metropolis of up to 21 million people, according to official estimates, produces more than 10,000 tonnes of waste.
 In the same day it will get barely a few hours of power, forcing many inhabitants to rely on diesel generators.

 Yet the methane from all that rotting waste is latent power.